 - ½ cup plain breadcrumbs

-- Mix the salmon, mayonnaise, soy sauce, lemon juice, green bell pepper, egg, garlic powder, onion powder, Cajun seasoning, salt and pepper together in a large bowl.43.5 ounces salmon¼ cup mayonnaise2 tablespoons soy sauce2 teaspoons lemon juice¼ cup celery1 large egg1 teaspoon garlic powder1 teaspoon onion powder½ teaspoon Cajun seasoning½ teaspoon kosher salt½ teaspoon ground black pepper
+- Mix the salmon, mayonnaise, soy sauce, lemon juice, celery, egg, garlic powder, onion powder, Cajun seasoning, salt and pepper together in a large bowl.43.5 ounces salmon¼ cup mayonnaise2 tablespoons soy sauce2 teaspoons lemon juice¼ cup celery1 large egg1 teaspoon garlic powder1 teaspoon onion powder½ teaspoon Cajun seasoning½ teaspoon kosher salt½ teaspoon ground black pepper

 - Stir in the flour and breadcrumbs then form the mixture into 3-inch balls.
 Flatten the balls into patties; you should have about 18-20 total.⅔ cup all-purpose flour½ cup plain breadcrumbs

 - Heat 3-4 tablespoons of oil in a large skillet over medium heat.
 Add 6-7 patties to the pan evenly spaced apart.Vegetable oil

 - Cook for 3-4 minutes then flip and cook for another 3-4 minutes or until golden brown.